AI Recruiting Candidate Follow-Up Service

 - Send hiring decisions, protected-class issues, accommodation requests, background checks, work authorization, pay promises, and client exceptions to staff.

-- Turn missed candidate calls and stale talent lists into recruiter-ready next steps without adding dialing labor.
+- Turn missed candidate calls, hiring-event lists, career-fair scans, and stale talent pools into recruiter-ready next steps without adding dialing labor.

 How the operation changes when the phone stops leaking revenue